varabyte/kobweb/docs/css-style.md

 At this point, try to run `kobweb run` on your project.
 Hopefully, everything will work seamlessly.
 However, there may be deprecation warnings or errors that show up after the migration, and you should pay attention to them.
-When resolving these issues, please review the remaining sections to understand what you may need to do.
+When resolving these issues, please review the following "manual migration" sections as they should cover what you need to do.

+### Manual migration

-### Updating imports
+#### Updating imports

 A lot of classes moved from the package `com.varabyte.kobweb.silk.components.style` to `com.varabyte.kobweb.silk.style` – in other words, we dropped the `components` package (since, after all, this whole